 History of the Norwegian Forest cat

 Known as the skogkatt (which means forest cat or fairy cat) in Norway, the Norwegian Forest cat came from, you guessed it—the Norwegian forest!
 This breed carries history and magic with them, dating back hundreds of years.
 While this breed might appear to be unruly and feral, they do not come from a line of wild cats.
-Instead, they most likely descended from domestic cats that were brought to Europe by the Romans.
+Instead, they most likely descended from cross-breeding with domestic cats that were brought to Europe by the Romans.

 While much is unknown about their history, it’s likely that shorthaired cats made their way into Europe more than a thousand years ago and learned to adapt to the harsher climates, producing long-haired kittens that could better withstand the cold.
 To survive in a rough climate, the skogkatt learned to be resilient and quick-witted, which has carried over into the domestic Norwegian Forest cats of today.